 Wait a few minutes while the boot image is generated.

-Once the process completed successfully.
+Once the process is completed successfully.
 Click Finish.

 The boot image is now listed in the Boot Image node.